koliseoapi/help/content/call-for-papers/call-for-papers.md

     parent: call-for-papers
 ---

-In order to create an agenda, you first need to create a call for papers where the presenters can submit their sessions, introduce their photo, bio and abstract.
-They can also add their slides and talk recording after the event.
+In order to create an agenda, you first need to create a call for papers where the presenters can submit their sessions, sumit their bio, abstract, and photo.
+They can also add their slides and recording after the event.

-## Get started
+## Getting started

 To create a call for papers: